2022 - Our top 10 ideas for this year’s Christmas Presents

 As 2021 draws to an grinding end and the New Year of 2022 sparkles in the lights behind our Christmas trees, it’s definitely been a time of mixed emotions and varying financial situations for many households.
 Some of have found that they have had a greater spending capacity due to the countless lockdowns however for many it’s been a troubling financial year with dwindling sales and less than ideal business climates.
 This Christmas, instead of piling on more pressure when it comes to the Christmas shopping and stocking wish lists, here is our list of top ideas to help promote sustainable gifts, relieve some of the worries behind Christmas shopping and ultimately bring back some of that special magic we all need.
 So here goes, our top 10 ideas for this year’s Christmas presents are:

-1) In a year when there has never been more focus on sustainability and creating circular economies, what more poignant time could be to buy reusable products.
-If you are in Cyprus, this is a great time to also support a local charity with Let’s Make Cyprus Green – a wonderful local initiative aimed at eliminating the use of onetime use plastics and creating a cleaner and healthier island.
-Among many items sold on their non-profit platform you can find stainless steels straws including our new fav the retractable (telescope) straws, reusable stainless steel water bottles, shopping bags and more.
+1) In a year when there has never been more focus on sustainability and creating circular economies.
+This is a great time to support the local non-profit Let’s Make Cyprus Green – a wonderful initiative aimed at encouraging waste reduction, responsible waste disposal, and eliminating the use of non-essential plastics.
+You can support this award-winning organization by buying a loved one a gift membership to support their hard efforts of creating a cleaner and healthier island.
+You can also check out the Eco Shop on their website where you can find stainless steels straws including our new fav the retractable (telescope) straws, reusable stainless steel water bottles, shopping bags and more.

 2) Vouchers… yes you read right, vouchers!
 Sounds simple and obvious, but something we forget about when envisaging the bulking presents under the tree commonly associated with Christmas images.
 Easily bought online and available from pretty much every store, shop or service you can think of.
 2020 and 2021 have been the years of e-shop, and online services, skyrocketing and the boom has led to platforms such as zoom and others making even coaching readily available.
 So do a little delving if you don’t already know your loved ones favourites stores, and try to support local where possible.
 I you live in Cyprus, here are a few tips which will definitely be appreciated from our side as well as our team of locally based staff; Serenity Spa voucher, St Raphael Resort and Tower voucher, Golden Monkey Thai Restaurant voucher and Sailor’s Rest Lounge Bar Restaurant voucher.